ByAUJay

 Transaction Fees:

-- Typically lower than mainnet but vary based on validator set and security model
+- Usually cheaper than the mainnet, but they can change depending on the validator set and security model.

 Operational Costs: